ehmorris/dmp-art-screen/README.md

 * [ ] Cave Paintings

 # Adding stuff
-I'm thinking the process for adding a piece/arists should be:
+I'm thinking the process for adding a piece/arist should be:
-* Fork this repo and create a PR w/ the following:
+* (Fork this repo)
-* Double check that you have a high quality / high fidelity piece of theirs, and that it's mostllllyyyy copyright free
+* Double check that you have a high quality / high fidelity piece
+* Give the piece a good filename and add it into the [images](https://github.com/ehmorris/genius-art-screen/tree/master/source/images) directory
+* Gather the artist's name, the painting name, the painting completion date, and the methods/materials if possible (a good source for this is wikiart.org)
+* Add that info to the [paintings json file]( https://github.com/ehmorris/genius-art-screen/blob/master/source/javascripts/_paintings.json.js)
-* Update the readme w/ their info
+* Update this readme w/ their name and a link to the piece you chose
-* Actually create the page
+* (Create a PR)

 *P.S.
 This uses my nice middleman base install repo: https://github.com/ehmorris/middleman-base-install*